Year Joined MKLM: 1987

 City: Phnom Penh

-Project Goal(s): Research and develop Cambodian Sign Language as well as teach literacy and sign language
+Project Goal(s): Research, develop and teach Cambodian Sign Language and literacy